zackorndorff/binja_printk/README.md

    If you trust my binaries, you can use the precompiled binaries found [on the release page](https://github.com/zackorndorff/binja_printk/releases).
-   Note that the builds tracking stable will not work on 2.4, you'll either need to have 2.5 (which I think is Enterprise only?) or the upcoming 3.0.

    If you're on an Apple platform with Gatekeeper enabled, you'll need to remove the quarantine attribute on the dylib: